clearlinux/clear-linux-documentation/source/clear-linux/get-started/install-configfile.rst

 Example 1
 =========

-This method uses an existing configuration file template to perform a new installation.
+This method uses a configuration file template to perform a new installation.

 Perform the following steps: